 Iceland is an island in the North Atlantic Ocean.
 It was settled by Norwegians in the 9th Century, and today has a population of 330,000, making it the most sparsely populated country in Europe.
-But it is certainly geologically the most interesting place in Europe, sitting on a hotspot on the Mid-Atlantic Ridge.
+But it is certainly geologically the most interesting place, sitting on a hotspot on the Mid-Atlantic Ridge.
 It basically rose out of the sea, in volcanic eruptions, and is highly active, with volcanoes and geysers — the most famous one being Geysir, from which the English word derives.

 Well, my geologist wife has been dying to visit the place for a long time, and she convinced me to take my first real holiday in 16 years to the place.
 We booked a fairly luxurious round trip with a German group and spent a week circling the island on the Ring Road N1, which connects all the inhabited parts of Iceland and passes the most interesting geological places.